 To make a DIY spray for green caterpillars, grate the peel of a lemon or orange.
 Next, add it to a pint of boiling water and let the mixture sit overnight.

-In the morning, strain through cheesecloth and spray the mixture onto the affected plants.
+In the morning, strain through cheesecloth.
+Then, spray the mixture onto the affected plants.

 9. Chilli and Wormwood

-This creative concoction can be used to discourage insects as well as possums and rabbits.
+This creative concoction can be used to discourage insects, possums, and rabbits.
 However, you want the hotter varieties of chilies for it to be most effective.

 Blend your chilies and wormwood in a cup of water.
 Once it’s all blended, add 5 cups of water and boil.